gojushin/OpenPhotogrammetryToolkit/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Open Photogrammetry Toolkit's documentation!
+Welcome to Open Photogrammetry Toolkit's Documentation!
 =======================================================

 Welcome to the API documentation for OpenPhotogrammetryToolkit (OPT).
 OPT is a Python-based framework that is designed to facilitate the process of capturing and evaluating source material for photogrammetry and Structure from Motion (SFM) tasks.